Juicy Tomatoes are elite veggies suited for summer gardens, but backyard critters can feast on your precious harvest on hot days.

 ---|---|

-Worms and Insects | Apply B.T. insecticides to the plant parts Attract the predatory wasps by planting sunflower, fennel, parsley alongside Tomatoes Grow companion plants like basil, dill, and marigolds around the Tomatoes to deter pests Use garden covers to safeguard the fruits |
+Worms & Insects | Apply B.T. insecticides on the plant parts Attract predatory wasps by planting sunflower, fennel, parsley with tomatoes Grow companion plants like basil, dill, and marigolds around the tomatoes to deter pests Use covers to safeguard the fruits |

-Snails and Slugs | Spray organic slug pellets around the plants Water in the morning to keep the soil dry at night Scatter crushed egg-shells in the soil Place copper barriers around the Tomato plants |
+Snails & Slugs | Spray organic slug pellets around the plants Water in the morning to keep the soil dry at night Scatter crushed egg-shells in the soil Place copper barriers around the tomato plants |

 Birds | Place bird feeders or baths around the garden patch Keep scarecrows at the planting site Cover the fruits with thin cloth to protect them |

-Mammals | Setup scaring tactics like scarecrows around the Tomatoes Place traps or cages to catch small mammals Spray urine of the potential predators around the plants Cover or grow the plants in steel nettings |
+Mammals | Setup scaring tactics like scarecrows around the tomatoes Place traps or cages to catch small mammals Spray urine of the potential predators around the plants Cover or grow the plants in steel nettings |

 Also, use eco-friendly solutions that don’t harm other beneficial pollinators and animals.